Shuttle/shuttle-esb/guide-request-response-client.md

 </configuration>
 ```

-This tell shuttle that all messages that are sent and have a type name starting with `Shuttle.RequestResponse.Messages`whouls be sent to endpoint `msmq://./shuttle-server-work`.
+This tell shuttle that all messages that are sent and have a type name starting with `Shuttle.RequestResponse.Messages` should be sent to endpoint `msmq://./shuttle-server-work`.

 ## MemberRegisteredHandler